spotlightpa/poor-richard/content/news/2026-06-02-SPLRESTINSPECTION0626.md

 suppress-date = false
-title = "SEARCH: Explore restaurant inspections in your area with Spotlight PA's new tool" title-tag = "Search PA restaurant inspections with Spotlight PA’s new tool" topics = ["Berks Inspections,", "Centre Inspections"]
+title = "SEARCH: Explore restaurant inspections in your area with Spotlight PA's new tool" title-tag = "Search PA restaurant inspections with Spotlight PA’s new tool" topics = ["Centre Inspections", "Berks Inspections"]
 +++

 Restaurant inspectors regularly visit eateries across Pennsylvania to make sure food is handled safely so that people can dine out without getting sick.